 On arrival in Port Lincoln you will be met by Gawler Ranges Safaris.
 Travel north through rolling farming land to the small town of Wudinna.
 Visit Wudinna Rock and continue into the Outback and watch as the scenery changes dramatically before reaching Mt Sturt and the fascinating Corribinnie Lakes.
-Experience the areas prolific wildlife as many different species thrive in this Outback environment.
-Visit multi coloured ocre rocks that local Aboriginal people used to decorate themselves with for ceremonies by grinding the stone and making it into a brightly coloured paint.
-Spend the afternoon exploring an ever changing landscape where you will see emus, kangaroos, many different bird species and perhaps a wombat before driving through the rugged Gawler Ranges to Kangaluna camp.
+Experience the area's prolific wildlife as many different species thrive in this Outback environment.
+Visit multicoloured ochre rocks that local Aboriginal people used to decorate themselves with for ceremonies by grinding the stone and making it into a brightly coloured paint.
+Spend the afternoon exploring an ever-changing landscape where you will see emus, kangaroos, many different bird species and perhaps a wombat before driving through the rugged Gawler Ranges to Kangaluna Camp.

 After breakfast at the camp enjoy an off-road drive to spectacular Lake Gairdner, which is like a piece of Antarctica, with its glistening white salt pan set in the middle of a rugged red landscape.
 Walk through the bush looking for some of the 146 species of birds recorded here or stroll out onto the lake for some excellent photo opportunities.
 See wedge tailed eagles' nests, unusual cigar shaped volcanic rock formations 1,500 million years old, and abundance of wildlife.
 In the afternoon, travel through a private sheep station and into a beautiful and remote gorge where you may spot rock wallabies before heading back to Kangaluna Camp.